 Given his incredibly fluid imagination and keen sense of wit, it’s easy to imagine Ben Franklin chortling in amazement while he sipped a glass of port in front of a contemporary electric fireplace.

-This is the man, after all, who sold all his worldly possessions to fund his study of electricity, climaxing with his famous 1752 experiment involving a key, a kite and a lightning storm.
+This is the man, after all, who sold all his worldly possessions to fund his study of electricity, climaxing with his famous 1752 experiment involving a key, a kite, and a lightning storm.
 Franklin got the recognition, but he was continuing a centuries-old fascination with harnessing nature’s elements.

-Little known Englishman William Gilbert coined the word electricity in 1600 when he was conducting experiments rubbing amber – a fossilized plant-based resin – in efforts to determine its magnetic properties.
+Little-known Englishman William Gilbert coined the word electricity in 1600 when he was conducting experiments rubbing amber – a fossilized plant-based resin – in efforts to determine its magnetic properties.
 He himself was continuing a centuries-old experiment undertaken by ancient Mediterranean cultures.
 In fact, the Greek word for amber is elektron.

 Many centuries and infinite kilowatts later, electric fireplace manufacturers employ LED (light emitting diodes), in conjunction with material ribbons, mirrors and/or steam, to produce optics that simulate the movement and colors of a real flame.
 The look of an electric fireplace’s flame effect can vary greatly from manufacturer to manufacturer; make sure to visit your local fireplace retailer to find the best option for your application.

-With added features like efficient heaters, highly realistic fireplace media (such as log sets and contemporary glass), stylish fireplace surrounds and wireless apps connected to any number of electronics, it’s little wonder that the popularity of electric fireplaces continue to soar.
+With added features like efficient heaters, highly realistic fireplace media (such as log sets and contemporary glass), stylish fireplace surrounds and wireless apps connected to any number of electronics, it’s little wonder that the popularity of electric fireplaces continues to soar.

 Big box stores and online sales have been the electric fireplace main distribution hub for builders and consumers.
 That trend seems to be shifting as manufacturers roll out high-end electric fireplaces and specialty retailers sense a trending opportunity.

 While the large distribution channels might win a price war, they often fall woefully short when it comes to product knowledge and customer support.
-True, electric fireplaces may be easier to install and maintain when compared to wood, gas or pellet fireplaces, but they are listed by Underwriters Laboratory and the Canadian Standards Association and they do require a level of knowledge that large channels can’t offer.
+True, electric fireplaces may be easier to install and maintain when compared to wood, gas, or pellet fireplaces, but they are listed by Underwriters Laboratory and the Canadian Standards Association and they do require a level of knowledge that large channels can’t offer.

 High-end electric fireplace manufacturers are the perfect destination for retail consumers, home builders, architects, interior designers and anyone else wanting to know more about the innovative products that are sparking a surge in consumer demand.